 Preparation:

-Heat oil in Dutch Oven or large skillet and sear short ribs on all sides.
+In a large bowl toss the pork chunks with a bit of olive oil and the Good Stuff seasoning.
+Heat oil in Dutch Oven or large skillet and sear pork chunks on all sides.
 Place seared meat in bottom of slow cooker.
 Set heat to low.

 Add onion and garlic to Dutch Oven and toss over medium heat until onions are separated.
 Add Marsala and mushrooms, mix gently.
 Add cream of mushroom soup, salt & pepper along with parsley and stir occasionally until all ingredients are mixed and lukewarm.
 Use care to not break mushrooms.

-Layer carrots over short ribs and cover with mushroom mix.
-If using potatoes, lay them in a single layer on top.
+Layer carrots over pork and cover with mushroom mix.
 Cook for 6-7 hours on low.

 Blessed be… and happy cooking!